hiroyuki-kasai/HybridPrecodingOpt/README.md

 This problem is further formulated as a matrix factorization problem of he fully digital precoder with a product of the digital baseband precoder matrix and the analog RF precoder (or beamforming) matrix.
 The noteworthy point is that the phase shifters impose an additional element-wise unit modulus constraints on the analog RF precoder matrix.

 This package provides the codes of the proposed optimization algorithms for hybrid precoding.
-This code includes existing state-of-the arts algorithm, too.
+This code includes existing state-of-the arts algorithms, too.
 Most of the codes of this package come from the [brilliant project](https://github.com/yuxianghao/Alternating-minimization-algorithms-for-hybrid-precoding-in-millimeter-wave-MIMO-systems).

 <br />